The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Introduction

 Originally, Selberg was motivated to construct his one dimensional extremal functions to prove a sharp form of the large sieve.
 His functions and their generalizations have since become part of the standard arsenal in analytic number theory and have a number of applications in fields ranging from probability, dynamical systems, optics, combinatorics, sampling theory, and beyond.
 For a non-exhaustive list see \cite{MR2739041,MR3063902,MR3384872,MR3343896,MR3078273,MR3110588,MR3209354,MR3042593,MR2661497,MR2581230,MR2781205,MR2331578,MR1722198,MR0466048} and the references therein.

 In recent years higher dimensional analogues of Selberg's extremal function and related constructions have proven to be important in the recent studies of Diophantine inequalities \cite{BMV,MR947641,HKW,HV}, visibility problems and {quasicrystals \cite{Adiceam, HKW}}, and sphere packings\footnote{The extremal problems considered for sphere packings differ from the problems that we consider here.
-Instead of the admissible functions being band-limited, their Fourier transforms are only required to be non-positive outside of a compact set.} \cite{2016arXiv160306518C,cohn2002new,cohn2003new,cohn2009optimality,cohn2014sphere,2016arXiv160304246V}.
+Instead of the admissible functions being band-limited, their Fourier transforms are only required to be non-negative.} \cite{2016arXiv160306518C,cohn2002new,cohn2003new,cohn2009optimality,cohn2014sphere,2016arXiv160304246V}.
 See also \cite{MR3193963} for related constructions recently used in signal processing.
 Since Selberg's original construction of his box minorants there has been some progress on the Beurling-Selberg problem in higher dimensions \cite{BMV,BK,CL3,CL4,GKM2014}.
-In particular, Holt and Vaaler \cite{HV} consider a variation of the box minorant problem where the boxes are replaced by Euclidean balls.
+In particular, in \cite{HV} Holt and Vaaler initiate the study of a variant of Question \ref{mainQuestion} in which the boxes are replaced by Euclidean balls.
 They are actually able to establish extremal results in some cases.
-The general case was solved in \cite{CCLM}.
+A complete solution to Question \ref{mainQuestion} for balls can be found in \cite{G}.
 There seems to be a consensus among experts that despite four decades of progress on Beurling-Selberg problems, box minorants are poorly understood.
 This sentiment was recently raised in \cite{MR3479169}.
 We hope that the contributions of this paper will help reveal why the box minorant problem is so difficult and move us closer to understanding these enigmatic objects.